gpaux/Mediana/CaseStudy02.md

 }
 {% endhighlight %}

-The function’s first argument (`test.result`) is a matrix of p-values produced by the `Test` objects defined in the Analysis Model and the second argument (`statistic.result`) is a matrix of results produced by the `Statistic` objects defined in the Analysis Model.
+The function's first argument (`test.result`) is a matrix of p-values produced by the `Test` objects defined in the analysis model and the second argument (`statistic.result`) is a matrix of results produced by the `Statistic` objects defined in the analysis model.
 In this example, the criteria will only use the `test.result` argument, which will contain the p-values produced by the tests associated with the three dose-placebo comparisons.
 The last argument (`parameter`) contains the optional parameter(s) defined by the user in the `Criterion` object.
-In this example, the `par` argument contains the overal alpha level.
+In this example, the `par` argument contains the overall alpha level.

 The `case.study2.criterion` function computes the probability of a significant treatment effect at Dose H (`test.result[,3] <= alpha`) and a significant treatment difference at Dose L or Dose M (`(test.result[,1] <= alpha) | (test.result[,2]<= alpha)`).
 Since this criterion assumes that the third test is based on the comparison of Dose H versus Placebo, the order in which the tests are included in the evaluation model is important.